Michael H. Strub Jr.

 Michael Strub is a highly skilled trial and appellate attorney who has handled high-stakes, complex commercial and business cases for 30 years.
 He has appeared in state and federal courts throughout the country and has regularly appeared on the list of California’s Super Lawyers.

 Mr. Strub has extensive experience handling a variety of commercial litigation matters.
 He has represented plaintiffs and defendants in patent disputes, tried cases on behalf of creditors and interest holders in bankruptcy litigation, represented plaintiffs and defendants in antitrust disputes, and represented studios and talent in entertainment disputes.
-He has handled securities litigation, white collar criminal litigation, contract disputes, tort disputes, and trade secret litigation.
+He has handled securities litigation, white collar criminal litigation, intellectual property litigation, contract disputes, tort disputes, and trade secret litigation.
 He has appeared in and is admitted to every federal court in California, the United States Court of International Trade, and the United States Supreme Court.

 Additionally, Mr. Strub has maintained an active pro bono practice.
 Working with Public Counsel, he convinced a California district court to recognize trauma in students as a disability – the first ruling of its kind in the nation.
 In 2012, Mr. Strub received the “Pro Bono of the Year Award” from Public Counsel’s Appellate Law Program for his representation of plaintiff and appellant Janice Zhang in connection with a housing discrimination case in the Second District Court of Appeal.